EQAR/deqar-docs/docs/data_submission.md

 The official acronym for each institution may be provided.
 This will be indexed for search.
 *e.g. SWU*

+### Location

-### Location: One or more countries must be provided for each new institution record.
+One or more countries must be provided for each new institution record.
 One city may be provided to correspond with each country along with an optional latitude and longitude.
 In the case that the institution is located in more than one city in the same country, then this would require a separate country/city entry for each city.

 - **Institution Country(\*)** (<code>institution.country</code>; conditionally required; string)
 The country/ies where each institution is located must be provided for every new institution record.
 Each country must be provided using either an ISO 3166 alpha2 or ISO 3166 alpha3 country code (see [ISO 3166-1 standard](https://en.wikipedia.org/wiki/ISO_3166-1)).
 Institution countries will be indexed for search.